 The biceps-brachialis (anterior) and triceps (posterior) compartments of the right arm.

 Muscle death and nerve damage in the setting of compartment syndrome are caused by prolonged elevation of tissue pressures.
 This can result from external forces, such as a cast or tight dressing, which compress a compartment.
 It can also result from an increase in the volume of a compartment that exceeds the limits of the surrounding fascia’s ability to stretch.
-This may be the result of hemorrhage ...
+This may be the result of hemorrhage into a compartment or edema ...